 Core Strategy: Values-centered marketing

 Patagonia is one of the most well-known and successful outdoor brands.
-As of 2018, this powerhouse brand is now worth $1 billion, which is pretty impressive in this tumultuous retail landscape.
+As of 2018, this powerhouse brand is generating about $1 billion in annual revenue, which is pretty impressive in this tumultuous retail landscape.
 What’s most surprising about Patagonia’s monetary success is their consistent fight against consumerism and over-spending.

 Their brand image is built on a platform of being friendly to the nature that their products are used in.
 So, a lot of their marketing campaigns have been centered around sustainability.
 The most well-known of these campaigns has to be the “Don’t Buy This Jacket” ad.
 Sent out into the world on the biggest shopping day of the year – Black Friday, and taking the form of a full page spread in the New York Times, their anti-buying message set the retail world ablaze.

 The ad detailed exactly how much of an environmental impact each of their jacket’s had to give some serious weight to their anti-consumerist message.
 Encouraging their customers to only buy their products if they actually need them runs strongly through all their marketing and branding.

 Aligning your message with your mission.
 Patagonia’s target customers are people who respect the outdoors as much as they love them, and Patagonia’s products specifically appeal to this demographic.
 This approach to ethical consumer behavior also falls in line with recent buyer trends.
 Millennials have long been focused on buying ethically-sourced products, and are more inclined to spend their money on products that come from a sustainable brand.
 In fact, 66 percent of all consumers are willing to spend more on a product if it comes from a sustainable brand.

 Doing the opposite of what you’re supposed to do.